Go to content

 Beirut Souks

 The polished Beirut Souks are far from an Oriental understanding of a boisterous marketplace.
-Stores that line these tranquil streets include upscale international names like Louis Vuitton, D&G, Armani, and more - along with more affordable high street brands.
+Stores that line these tranquil streets include upscale international names like Louis Vuitton, D&G, Armani, and more, along with more affordable high-end brands.
 The Souks are more than just a shopping complex, with entertainment options, street markets and attractive public spaces.

 Arrival Guides Logo